SpeeDe3DGS: Speedy Deformable 3D Gaussian Splatting with Temporal Pruning and Motion Grouping: Method

-We set the shared flow $\{h_j^0, R_j^{t}, T_j^{t}\}$ of each group $\mathcal{M}^j$ as learnable parameters.
-This proposed approach -- \textbf{GroupFlow} -- reduces the number of transformations predicted per timestep from $N$ (one per Gaussian) to $J$ (one per group) by enabling all Gaussians within a group to share the same motion parameters.
-The reduced inference load significantly accelerates both rendering speed and training time.
-We ablate rotation modeling and linear blend skinning in Appendix~\ref{sec:appendix:groupflow_components}
+Our \textbf{GroupFlow} approach reduces the number of transformations predicted per timestep from $N$ (one per Gaussian) to $J$ (one per group) by enabling all Gaussians within a group to share the same motion parameters.
+In Appendix~\ref{sec:app:groups}, we ablate $J$ and select $J=2048$ groups to balance visual fidelity with total model size.

+By distilling neural motion into grouped rigid transformations, GroupFlow significantly reduces deformation inference cost while maintaining high-quality motion reconstruction.
+Beyond efficiency, GroupFlow also provides a regularizing effect on motion learning.
+As discussed in Section~\ref{sec:experiments:monodygaubench}, it can stabilize reconstruction in scenes with noisy or inconsistent motion and even improve visual fidelity over the baseline despite using fewer motion parameters.
+These results suggest that grouping similar motion trajectories not only compresses the deformation field but also enhances robustness to imperfect motion supervision.